launchbadge/sqlx/examples/postgres/mockable-todos/README.md

 ## Setup

+1. Run `docker-compose up -d` to run Postgres in the background.

-1. Declare the database URL
+2. Declare the database URL, either by exporting it:

     ```
     export DATABASE_URL="postgres://postgres:password@localhost/todos"
     ```

-2. Create the database.
+    or by making a `.env` file:

     ```
+    cp .env.example .env
+    ```

+3. Create the database.

+    ```
     $ sqlx db create
     ```

-3. Run sql migrations
+4. Run sql migrations

     ```
     $ sqlx migrate run